this-is-tobi/homelab/docs/04-infrastructure.md

 ## Gateway

 A single host is configured as the gateway to the local network (handles all incoming traffic).
-It runs the following systemd-managed services:
+It runs the following Docker Compose–managed services:

 - [HAProxy](https://www.haproxy.org/) — load-balances incoming external HTTP/HTTPS (ports 80 & 443) onto the K3s ingress controller, and the K3s api-server traffic (port 6443) onto the master nodes.
 - [PiHole](https://pi-hole.net/) *(optional)* — network-level DNS sinkhole for ad / tracker filtering.
 - [WireGuard](https://www.wireguard.com/) *(optional)* — VPN access to the local network from the internet.
 Clients are managed via the web UI.

+Auto-generated secrets (PiHole password, WireGuard password) are written back as dot-files under `inventory/group_vars/` and should be added to `vault.yml` after the first run.

 ## K3s cluster